Study of exclusive photoproduction of charmonium in ultra-peripheral lead-lead collisions: Cross-section determination

 The signal yields are extracted in two steps.
 First, an unbinned extended maximum-likelihood fit to the dimuon mass distribution is performed to obtain the \jpsi and \psitwos yields within the \jpsi and \psitwos mass windows, respectively.
-The yields of the non-resonant background are also obtained from this fit.
-The yields of \jpsi production include contributions from both coherent and incoherent production, and feed-down from \psitwos decays into \jpsi mesons ($\decay{\psitwos}\jpsi X$).
-Similarly, the \psitwos yields include contributions from both coherent and incoherent production, while the feed-down contribution from higher-order charmonium excited states is negligible given the current statistical precision.
-In the second step, fits to the \jpsi or \psitwos $\pt^*$ distributions are used to determine the yields due to coherent production.

-The yields of the signal candidates and the non-resonant background component are determined by fitting the dimuon mass distribution using double-sided Crystal-Ball functions to describe the $\jpsi$ and $\psitwos$ mass shapes and an exponential function for the non-resonant background.
+The nonresonant background yield, mostly due to $\gamma\gamma\rightarrow \mumu$ process, is also obtained from the mass fit.
+This fit uses double-sided Crystal-Ball functions to describe the $\jpsi$ and $\psitwos$ mass shapes and an exponential function for the nonresonant background.
 The fit is performed in the range $ 2.9 < m_{\mu^{+}\mu^{-}} < 4.0 \gevcc$.
 The mass distribution and the corresponding fit are shown in Fig.~\ref{fig:massfit}.

-The coherent yields are determined with separate unbinned maximum-likelihood fits to the \logpt2 distributions for the signal candidates inside both the \jpsi and \psitwos mass windows.
-The shapes of coherent, incoherent and \psitwos feed-down components are taken from simulation.
-The shape of the non-resonant background does not depend upon the dimuon mass and is obtained from the mass window, $3.2 < m_{\mumu} < 3.6 \gevcc$, where there is no signal component.
-The yields of the non-resonant background are determined as the integral of the non-resonant component from the dimuon mass fit in the \jpsi and \psitwos mass windows.